 Give Your Stuff Away Day

-The first GYSAD-on-wheels was on July 5th, and was a big success.
+The first new style GYSAD was on July 5th, and was a big success.
 At least 40 or 50 people put thing out in streets all over Steyning, Bramber and Beeding.
-So we’ve decided to make it a regular event which will take place on the first Sunday of each month.
+So we decided to make it a regular event and ran it each month through until October.

 Here’s how the new format works, and some do’s and don’ts: